The Trouble With Financing Government Contracts

 So, you are only really solving the 30-60 day payment delay, not securing capital to make long-term strategic investments.

 So, what’s the solution?

-This is where LEONID comes in.
+This is where government contract financing companies like LEONID come in.
 As former engineering government contractors turned finance wonks, we recognized the shortfalls in the system and built a better suite of products to help small-to-medium-sized government contractors.

 The key thing we do is take a company’s contracts and use them to size (50-75% LTVs) and structure a government contract financing solution, and then use those contracts as vehicles for repayment.
 What does this mean?
 It means you don’t make payments until you get paid on those contracts – no monthly debt service or mortgage headaches.
 And best of all – no personal guarantees.

 Government Contract Term Loans– Single lump sum loans, paid back over the line, based on the total remaining value of your signed government contracts.
 Best use for companies with capital needs above $500K that are looking to make strategic investments.

 Government Contract Revolving Lines of Credit – A credit line that allows you to borrow up to a certain amount of the remaining value of your government contracts.
 You can use these like a credit card, take some capital down as you need it, and pay some back as you feel like it.
 Under $500K, best used as a flexible working capital solution.

 Government Invoice Factoring– And yes, Factoring.
 But Factoring without the strings.
 90% advance rates, one daily fee rate, no long-term commitments, and no schedule of excess ticky-tack fees.
 Best used for those with temporary needs or anyone with long-term commitment issues.